Avzix/Book-n-deal/README.md

 |---------------------|-------------------------|
 | ![feed(before)](https://github.com/user-attachments/assets/7037c860-1d43-478e-b519-4d2a74209479) |   ![feed(after)_1](https://github.com/user-attachments/assets/b0bc29ba-1a88-4d5c-8707-cb12ea72545a) ![feedbef2](https://github.com/user-attachments/assets/69142a54-214d-4a21-bfe0-03cff431dff2) |

+To address the lack of visual hierarchy and structural clarity in the main feed interface—where users browse published books and view publication details—several refinements were introduced.
+The comments section was removed to create a cleaner and more focused layout.
+This reduction of unnecessary visual noise helps users concentrate on the essential elements of each publication, improving readability and overall flow.

+Additionally, publication tabs were incorporated to organize content more effectively.
+These tabs provide clear navigation points that separate different types of information, making it easier for users to discover, browse, and understand each section without feeling overwhelmed.

 ## Profile

 |       Before        |       After             |
 |---------------------|-------------------------|
 | ![perfil-conf(before)](https://github.com/user-attachments/assets/f62a1dfa-1eea-4c62-bda8-ea649c13477f) | ![perfil-conf(after)](https://github.com/user-attachments/assets/0920e1c8-ec37-406c-925d-edd14ad6b50b) |

+To address accessibility limitations and weak visual contrast in the profile and settings interfaces, several key improvements were applied.
+A dedicated settings frame was introduced to centralize account and preference management.
+This structure helps users locate options more quickly and reduces the effort required to navigate between different configuration areas.

+The Edit Profile interface was also redesigned, incorporating a stronger visual hierarchy, clearer spacing, and more readable elements.
+These changes ensure that users can easily identify editable fields, understand available actions, and make updates with greater confidence.

+Then, both accessibility and user control have been significantly enhanced, providing a more inclusive experience and enabling users to manage their profiles and settings more efficiently.

 ## Book Publishing